ogobrecht/ploc/README.md

-# plpks2mddoc

-A npm package to create markdown docs from PL/SQL package specifications
+# PLOC - PL/SQL code to doc converter

 DO NOT USE IT - WORK IN PROGRESS